 Need help?
 Looking for a job?
 Stop by F132 and visit with the Illinois Job Service Representatives.
+Full and part-time job opportunities are listed for the Northwest surburban area.

 Find answers to your questions and learn about the job market.

-Become familiar with the resources available and how to use

-them for your benefit.
-Check the "Job Data Bank" for opportunities in Illinois and surrounding states.
+Become familiar with the resources available and how to use them for your benefit.
+Check the "Job Data Bank" for fulltime opportunities in the metropolitan Chicago area.

-Office hours are 8:30 am to 4:00 pm.
+Office hours are 8:30 am to 4:00 pm Monday through Friday.
 Job Service representatives can be reached by telephone during those hours at 397-4492 or 397-4509.